cacilhas/resolution/README.md

 # Resolution

-Crate to retrieve screen resolution/dimensions on Linux and macOS.
+Crate to retrieve screen resolution/dimensions on Linux, macOS, and Windows.

 ## Rational